tomlaverick68-del/GoAnimate-2016-Offline/README.md

 Um, well, it had Buisness Friendly (and updated branding [and more assets])!

 ### But that's illegal!
-Fuck you, we are pirates and pirates are free.
+F*ck you, we are pirates and pirates are free.

 #### I'm telling Vyond!
 **Don't you fucking dare.**